beeware/briefcase/docs/background/quickstart.rst

 perform any compilation step required; or use ``-s`` (``--start``) to start the application.

-For desktop os's (macOS, Windows, Linux) the entry point(s) to your program can be defined in ``setup.py`` as console and gui scripts::
+For desktop OS's (macOS, Windows, Linux) the entry point(s) to your program can be defined in ``setup.py`` as console and gui scripts::

     setup(